 In addition to its volunteer corps, APA!’s leadership includes accomplished professionals in the fields of nonprofit management, marketing, government, law, fundraising, animal behavior and veterinary medicine.
 We have been implementing small scale projects to help Austin’s pets, pet owners, and shelters since 1997.

-- Ellen Jefferson, DVM, Executive Director
+Dr. Ellen Jefferson, Executive Director

-- Tom Albright, Board President
+Tom Albright, Board Member